opencv/opencv/modules/gpu/doc/image_processing.rst

 ------------
 .. cpp:function:: void gpu::dft(const GpuMat& src, GpuMat& dst, Size dft_size, int flags=0)

-    Performs a forward or inverse discrete Fourier transform (1D or 2D) of floating point matrix.
-Can handle real matrices ``CV32FC1`` and complex matrices in the interleaved format ``CV32FC2``.
+    Performs a forward or inverse discrete Fourier transform (1D or 2D) of the floating point matrix.
+Use to handle real matrices (CV32FC1) and complex matrices in the interleaved format (CV32FC2).

     :param src: Source matrix (real or complex).